VirgilSecurity/virgil-crypto-c/docs/class.md

 private: Component definition is hidden in a correspond source file.
 external: Component definition is located somewhere.

-c_prefix:
+c_namespace:
     Prefix that is used for C name resolution.
-The c_prefix attribute is optional.
+The c_namespace attribute is optional.

-of_class:
+name_prefix:
     Defines class name that a component belongs to.
 This attributes is used for inner components name resolution.
-The of_class attribute is optional.
+The name_prefix attribute is optional.

 uid:
     Unique component identifier represents name that uniquely identifies